GSTT-CSC/gstt-csc.github.io/_pages/fellowship_previous_cohorts.md

 ---
 layout: people
 permalink: fellowship_previous_cohorts.html
-title: Fellowships in Clinical AI Previous Cohorts
+title: Fellowship in Clinical AI Previous Cohorts
 ---

 Cohort 1 of the Fellowship in Clinical AI ran from June 2022 to June 2023